-- Most commonly, cholecystitis is the result of hard particles growing in your gallbladder (gallstones).
+- Most commonly, cholecystitis results from hard particles growing in your gallbladder (gallstones).
 Gallstones can block the tube (ductus cystic) through which bile flows when it leaves the gallbladder.
 The bile builds up and causes inflammation.

-- A tumor can prevent bile from properly flowing out of your gallbladder, causing bile to build-up that can lead to cholecystitis.
+- A tumor can prevent bile from adequately flowing out of your gallbladder, causing bile to build up, which can lead to cholecystitis.

 Blockage of the biliary tract.

 - Wrinkles or scarring of the biliary tract can lead to blockages that lead to cholecystitis.

 - AIDS and some viral infections can cause inflammation of the gallbladder.

 - Severe illnesses can damage blood vessels and reduce blood flow to the gallbladder, leading to cholecystitis.

 - This can significantly affect many bodily functions, including the biliary system.
 It is hypothesized that stress may lead to dopamine dysfunction, a neurotransmitter in the brain, leading to the gallbladder having difficulty receiving signals for contraction from the brain.